ihebski/db/README.md

 * Export the saved records

 ## Chaining tools
-You can pipe the subdomain tools results into db argparse
+You can pipe the tools results into db
 > Example :

 > subfinder + db